 Although it might seem to you by now that Icelanders like to get naked for any reason, there is one thing they are not permitted to undress for - money.

 Since 2010, it has been the policy of the government that no person’s body is a commodity.

-Therefore, those who strip for a living must leave a fair amount to the imagination of their patrons.
+Therefore, those who strip for a living must leave a fair amount to their patrons' imaginations.

-This was part of a wider crackdown on prostitution and the sex trade, where those who purchased the services of an escort or else were a ‘pimp’ would face charges.
-The escorts face no charges themselves.
+This was part of a wider crackdown on prostitution and the sex trade, where those who purchased an escort's services were considered a ‘pimp’ and would face charges.
+The escorts faced no charges themselves.

-This, in turn, was part of a wider push to modernise Iceland’s gender dialogue and face the gendered issues of an increasingly globalised world.
+This, in turn, was part of a wider push to modernize Iceland’s gender dialogue and face the gendered issues of an increasingly globalized world.

-The legislation has faced criticism for being sex-negative However, the policy has also been praised for helping limit the exploiting of women being brought here to be a part of the sex trade, as well as protecting those who make a living as exotic dancers.
+The legislation has faced criticism for being sex-negative.
+However, the policy has also been praised for limiting the exploitation of women being brought here as part of the sex trade and protecting those who make a living as exotic dancers.